When you’re looking for ways to make some extra money, sometimes the simple solutions are best.

 Thank you to Melissa Blevins for sharing insight about this side hustle opportunity.
 Be sure to visit her blog Perfection Hangover.

-If you’re trying to find the right side hustle for you, please take our Side Hustle Quiz or see 150+ Ways to Make Money: Side Hustle Ideas for Your Spare Time.
+If you’re trying to find the right side hustle for you, please take our Side Hustle Quiz or see 150+ Side Hustle Ideas to Make Money in Your Spare Time.